jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darth Blockbuster’s forebears like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer, did what Clovis I and the rest did.
 And like how Darth King was only exposed when new tools empowered the extras so they didn’t need to be peasants anymore, Darth Blockbuster was only revealed when digital tools were so powerful, the extras didn’t need to be 9-5 working consumers anymore.

+Both stories were one of fallen angels.

-To defend today’s primitive tools, Darth Blockbuster surrounds himself with story of self-importance, and distracts the people with spectacle.
+Today, Darth Blockbuster defends primitive tools because he controls them.
+He surrounds himself with story of self-importance, and distracts the people with spectacle.
 John Wayne noticed this started, not surprisingly, in the 1970’s for movies:

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

 This same story happened throughout the suburban "American Dream".
-Detached homes got ever more specular, bigger sizes, designer fashion.
+Detached homes got ever more specular, McMansions, designer kitchens.
 Cars got bigger, more size, more chrome, more horsepower.
 Televisions increase in size.
+Food portions increased, sugar was added to everything.
 Rather than transform society to the capabilties of digital tools, Darth Gas Cars, Darth Telephone, Darth Suburban Home, made their tools more spectular.

-These antagonists to new tools thus distracted the mases, while they lived in an increasingly self-important lifesystle like a performance actor in an art film, where the main character is selected by the people to overcome a problem, before returning to equality, but is just the main character because he wants to be...
+These antagonists to new tools thus distracted the mases, while they lived in an increasingly self-important lifesystle like a performance actor in an art film, who is the main character because he wants to be, not because he's stepping up to defeat a villian on behalf of the people.

-And, if we’re going to change that, we need to realize all bad stories eventually end badly.
+The story of power's corruption, the story the fallen ange is ages old.
+And, if we’re going to change that trend, we the people need to realize spectacle is a sign of undeserved leaders ruling by way of a bad ruling philosophy.

 But before we get to that, there’s something else.
-Something that’s gone very wrong...”
+Something that’s gone very wrong...

 # THE BIG FIGHT